rgibson2/pychell_rvs/README.rst

 Data Format
 ***********

 For each instrument, the data should be formatted as follows.
 Each full frame image (all orders) corresponds to a single fits file.
 This file contains header information (including time info to compute the exposure midpoint).
-The data is formatted as a single array with shape=(n_orders, n_data_pix, K), where K is some integer specific to the data.
+The data is formatted as a single array with shape (n_orders, n_data_pix, K), where K is some integer specific to the data.

 iSHELL
 ******